kbennett13/last-fm/README.md

 # last-fm

 This project uses Last.fm's API to display a donut chart of top artists.
+Mousing over a section of the donut chart displays an artist's name.
 If an artist's slice of the chart is clicked, the user can view the artist's top 10 tracks.
+Mousing over a track's rectangle displays the number of listeners and the number of plays.
 The Google Maps API is used to map the artist's next 10 events.
+Mousing over a map marker displays the event name and date.

 =====